 We recommend completing the Worksheet and collecting ALL necessary supporting documents before beginning the online application process.

-Supporting documents are mailed to The Skatepark Project via overland mail and include the following:
+Supporting documents are emailed to The Skatepark Project at Contact@skatepark.org and must include the following:

 - Determination Letter: If this application is coming from a non-profit organization other than a municipality or public agency, a copy of your IRS Determination Letter must be submitted with this application.